Last month, my friend Cassie brought a new variety of Anthurium and assigned her daughter plant care.

 Using rain, distilled, or reverse osmosis water for Anthurium plants is recommended.

-However, overwatering and underwatering the plants may cause them to develop certain symptoms.
+However, overwatering and underwatering the plants may cause them to develop specific symptoms.

 Symptoms of Overwatering | Symptoms of Underwatering |